namtoki/English/wordlist.md

 flame:                              He leaped from the window of the restroom just before the flames reached him. flee (run away,run off,get out of): Following the environmental impact assessment, he decided to flee from the dangerous zone.
 fold:                               Fold up the linen when you get out of bed.
+fool:                               Tame fools submit to commands of their masters.
+forum:                              Everyone in the forum assumed the new ecosystem would bring innovation.
 frankly:                            Frankly, I think this investment has weakened the company.
 generate:                           The actress generates a lot of laughter when she is in comedies.
+generous:                           Tell him our charity appreciates his generous gift.
-ginger:                             As the cook stirred the stew, she added the essential ingredient - a piece of ginger.
+ginger:                             As the cook stirred the stew, she added the essential ingredient - a piece of ginger. giraffe*:                           For the safety of zebras and giraffes, we need to seal both gates.
 globe:                              My father won an award that included the prize of cruising around the grobe. glow*(shine, gleam):                A campfire was glowing in the distant wilderness.
 govern:                             Parliament makes legislation, and the administration govern the country.